Mississippi hospitals could be affected by loss of Medicaid funding, report suggests

 Here’s how the legislation will impact Mississippi hospitals.

-Coast hospital identified as at-risk of closure
+Coast hospital identified

-Hospitals were considered at risk if they had the following, according to the analysis which used data from 2022 to 2024:
+Hospitals were considered at-risk if they had the following, according to the analysis which used data from 2022 to 2024:

 1. At least 20% of patients are on Medicaid, SCHIP, and Low Income Government Program